The board booted me out – but can they?

 Robert’s Rules of Order on removing a director

-Robert’s Rules of Order Newly Revised, 11th edition, the official text of Robert’s Rules, describes the process to be followed on pp. 653-654, “Removal from Office.”
+Robert’s Rules of Order Newly Revised, 12th edition, the official text of Robert’s Rules, describes the process to be followed on in Section 62, “Removal from Office and Other Remedies for Dereliction of Duty in Office or Misconduct.”
 A key point to consider is the language of the bylaws under which the individual was elected.
 If there is no other provision in the bylaws about this, then Robert’s Rules offers the following guidance:

 If the bylaws say, “elected for a term of xxx years OR UNTIL THEIR SUCCESSOR IS ELECTED,” then the director can be removed by the adoption of a motion to do so—see Robert’s Rules for details.

 On the other hand, if the bylaws say, “elected for a term of xxx years” or “elected for a term of xxx years AND UNTIL THEIR SUCCESSOR IS ELECTED,” then the director can be removed only for cause—that is, neglect of duty in office or misconduct.
-The organization must follow the procedures specified on pages 654-669, “Investigation and Trial.”
+The organization must follow the procedures specified in section 63, “Investigation and Trial.”
 This is an arduous process that should only be undertaken if there is no alternative.

 It’s surprising that a single conjunction, “OR” versus “AND,” makes such a difference!